How often do you look at your phone in a day?

 - Conversational – Facilitates back and forth.

 For business and nonprofits trying to widen their reach, this makes SMS an ideal platform to connect with their audience.

 However, where do you start?

 How do you use SMS marketing, and where are you going to use it?

 Email and social media currently occupy the majority of organizational communication.
 Is it worth adding text messaging to the mix?

-Hopefully, you’ll come to a conclusion by the end of this article.
+Hopefully, you’ll reach a conclusion by the end of this article.